ATOS-VIRTUAL-CARE/vcs-realtime-sdk-web-samples/README.md

-# VCS Realtime SDK JAvaScript code samples
+# VCS Realtime SDK JavaScript code samples

 This is a repository for the vcs-realtime-sdk code samples.